disoweb/DigiPay/replit.md

   - **NEW**: Auto-calculation feature - when updating one exchange rate, the system automatically calculates and stores the inverse rate (USDT_TO_NGN ↔ NGN_TO_USD)
   - **ENHANCED**: Exchange rate management with real-time inverse calculation, modern mobile-optimized UI, and proper API endpoints
   - **NEW**: Consistent portfolio display across dashboard and wallet - same calculation logic, currency toggle, and visual design for unified user experience
+  - **NEW**: Smart Buy/Sell buttons in navbar - redirect to marketplace with auto-filter selection and scroll to top for better UX

 ## User Preferences
 - Non-technical user communication preferred